HJC96/protestant-church-calendar/README.md

 ```

 #### Maven

-Add the following to your `pom.xml` file:
+Add the dependency to your pom.xml in any way you prefer:

 ```xml
 <dependencies>